 Each year in April & May, we partner with our local Sequoia High School District to provide targeted orientations to soon-to-be high school graduates.
 The Priority Enrollment Program (PEP) provides priority registration status to all the students who participate.
-The PEP involves group orientations outlining how to register, financial aid presentations, and a parent component, as well as taking assessment tests in math, English, reading and/or ESL.
-In 2015, we offered four PEP Orientations, serving 118 students.
-In addition, this past spring, in collaboration with high school counselors, we added three special PEP sessions targeting at-risk students.
-These students were identified as at-risk by their high school counselors, which mainly included students who do not have easy access to transportation.
-We served an additional 89 high school students in these special PEPs.
-We served a total of 207 in the PEP Orientation program and 79% registered for fall 2015.
+The PEP involves group orientations outlining how to register, financial aid presentations, and a parent component and taking assessment tests in math, English, reading and/or ESL.
+This past spring, we added four special PEP session during the Sequoia High School Spring Break, serving ...
+(Maggie).